ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 chosen `vdaf_type`.
 The aggregators MUST pass `vdaf_data` to VDAF initialiser, based on the chosen `vdaf_type`.

-The definition of Time, Duration, Url follow those in
+The definition of Time, Duration, Url, QueryType follow those in
-{{?DAP=I-D.draft-ietf-ppm-dap}}.
+{{?DAP=I-D.draft-ietf-ppm-dap-01}}.

 Note that the parameters that are not necessarily tied to a task (for e.g. collector hpke config), and secrets that should not be known by clients, like